kronihias/ambix/README.md

 thanks to
 -----------
-several people and institutions contributed to this software in one or another way, i would like to name them here without particular order: Institute of Electronic Music and Acoustics Graz, Franz Zotter, Winfried Ritsch, Martin Rumori, Florian Hollerweger, Peter Plessas, IOhannes Zmölnig, Thomas Musil, Gerriet K. Sharma, Matthias Frank, Fons Adriaensen, Jörn Nettingsmeier, Filipe Coelho (DISTRHO project), Music Innovation Studies Centre of the Lithuanian Academy of Music and Theatre, Ricardas Kabelis, Mantautas Krukauskas, Tadas Dailyda, the surrsound and linux audio community - to be continued...
+several people and institutions contributed to this software in one or another way, i would like to name them here without particular order: Institute of Electronic Music and Acoustics Graz, Franz Zotter, Winfried Ritsch, Martin Rumori, Florian Hollerweger, Peter Plessas, IOhannes Zmölnig, Thomas Musil, Gerriet K. Sharma, Matthias Frank, Fons Adriaensen, Jörn Nettingsmeier, Filipe Coelho (DISTRHO project), Music Innovation Studies Centre of the Lithuanian Academy of Music and Theatre, Ricardas Kabelis, Mantautas Krukauskas, Tadas Dailyda, Sebastian Grill, the surrsound and linux audio community - to be continued...

 author